elandahl/eurorack-course/project/01-mechanical-rack/README.md

 ## 🖨️ Laser Cut Side Panels

-Laser cutting files are provided in the [`sides/`](./sides/) folder.
+Laser cutting files are provided in this folder.
 These include SVGs for the laser cutter, preview PNGs, and SCAD (OpenSCAD) files for parametric editing.

 ### Files:

 - **[`Eurorack_2D_2.0_12-24-20.svg`](Eurorack_2D_2.0_12-24-20.svg)**
   Recommended side panel design for cutting
   Each piece is approximately 6.25" x 6.5"
-  The pieces should be placed with angled pieces facing each other to fit on a single plexiglass piece Save the extra plastic to cut your other modules later
+  The pieces should be placed with angled pieces facing each other to fit close.
+  Save the extra plastic to cut your other modules later
 - **Eurorack_2D_1.0_12-6-20.svg / .png / .scad**
   Earlier versions